Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

-What is silent treatment abuse?
+What is silent treatment abuse in relationships?

 Silent treatment abuse is when you cross the “giving space” line, and one partner’s verbal disconnect or unavailability in a relationship is wielded like a weapon to manipulate another.